wtsi-hgi/imirror/README.md

     imirror --find -name "*.tar.gz" -o -name "*.tgz" /source/directory /target/collection

-The cluster distribution uses the `bsub` defaults, which can be fine-tuned using the `--lsf` declaration.
+The cluster distribution uses the `bsub` defaults, which can be fine-tuned using the `--bsub` declaration.
 For example:

-    imirror --lsf -G my_project -q long /source/directory /target/collection
+    imirror --bsub -G my_project -q long /source/directory /target/collection

-**Note** You should not attempt to set the `-J` (job name), `-o` (standard output logging), `-e` (standard error logging) or `-w` (job dependency expression) options to `bsub`, as these are used internally.
-Setting these in the `--lsf` declaration may cause unindented consequences.
+**Note** You should not attempt to set the `-J` (job name), `-o` (standard output logging) or `-e` (standard error logging) options to `bsub`, as these are used internally.
+Setting these in the `--bsub` declaration may cause unindented consequences.

-**Hint** As well as the usual queue, user/group and resource requirement parameters, the `--lsf` declaration could be used to do iRODS Kerberos authentication in a pre-execution command (i.e., using the `-E` option to `bsub`).
+**Hint** As well as the usual queue, user/group and resource requirement parameters, the `--bsub` declaration could be used to do iRODS Kerberos authentication in a pre-execution command (i.e., using the `-E` option to `bsub`).
 There is no internal parsing of the declarations (hence the above warning), so anything goes.

+To fine-tune the behaviour of the iRODS upload (`iput`), you may use the `--iput` declaration.
+Note, however, that the default invocation is already tuned for resilience in the following ways:

+* Client and server-side checksum validation;
+* Retrying (up to three times), with restart information for small and large files;
+* Socket keepalive;
+* Exclusive write locking.

+There are very few options to `iput` that are still relevant (e.g., ticket-based access with `-t`), but they can be specified here if needs be.

 ### Tracking